-Akara and pap are one of Nigerian’s native breakfast foods.
+Akara and pap are some of Nigerian’s native breakfast foods.
 Pap is cornmeal made from wet corn starch while akara, on the other hand, is a processed ground bean, turned into a fried bean cake.

 Akara is also a great street food as sellers can be found frying them at different hours of the day.
-It is popularly served with ogi (pap), bread and cornstarch (agidi or eko).
+It is popularly served with ogi (pap), bread, and cornstarch (agidi or eko).

 - Moin Moin